18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 Photo by Lannie Boesiger, courtesy Method Homes

-Although there are high-cost options in the prefab world too, we found 18 that offer good value at their price points.
+Although there are high-cost options, we found prefabricated and modular homes at prices that offer good value.
 And that’s just the beginning of the long list of benefits that come with deciding to go the prefab route.
 Learn more about the benefits of prefabs and check out these sustainable options so you can start researching your smart new abode.

 LESS WASTE